MAKEiT Printer Overview

 Nozzle Temp: This is the temperature that will be used when changing filaments.
 Adjust this setting based on which filament is in use and what temperatures are appropriate for that filament type.
 For example, PLA should be loaded between 210 and 220, while a higher temperature plastic like ASA may require temperatures of 250.

 Remove Filament: This will remove the currently loaded filament.
-Before filament is removed, the printer will automatically advance the filament slightly to heat and soften the end of the material.
+Before filament is removed, the printer will automatically advance the filament slightly to heat and soften the end of the material; a small amount of filament will be extruded before the filament is fully retracted.
 This helps prevent breakage of material and prevents large blobs of material getting pulled through the feed mechanism.

 Insert Filament: This will load a new filament.
-The Insert Filament process will start immediately upon choosing this option, so filament should be placed in the proper position for loading prior to selecting insert.
+The Insert Filament process will start immediately upon choosing this option, so filament should be fully inserted and placed in the proper position for loading prior to selecting insert.

 Move Filament: This allows manual advance/retraction of filament by turning the Control Dial.
 Use this for priming nozzles before a print, for cleaning out different color/type filament that was previously loaded, and to make sure filament flow is smooth at the nozzle after inserting a new filament.